ppenenko/metashade/README.md

 # Metashade
 ## What is Metashade?
-Metashade is an experimental GPU shading domain-specific language (DSL) embedded in Python.
+Metashade is an experimental Python-based GPU shading embedded domain-specific language (EDSL).
 When a Metashade script executes, it generates code in a target shading language.
 Only HLSL is supported so far but the intent is definitely to support multiple targets.